IRB GLOSSARY OF TERMS

 Deception by omission – An important aspect of the research is withheld from the subject.

 Deception by commission - The subject is misled about the true purpose of the research.

-Human subject - means a living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.
+Human subject - means a living individual about whom an investigator conducting research (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes or generates identifiable private information or identifiable biospecimens.

 Informed Consent - The knowing, legally effective consent of any individual or the individual's legally authorized representative.
 Such consent can be obtained only under circumstances that provide the prospective subject or representative sufficient opportunity to consider whether or not to participate and that minimize the possibility of coercion or undue influence.
 Informed consent must be sought under circumstances that minimize the possibility of coercion of undue influence and must include the eight basic information elements described in the regulations (see below).
 Information must be presented in language understandable to the subject or the subject's legally authorized representative.

-Minimal Risk - Probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.
+Minimal Risk – means that the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.